 Similar to the fluorescent orange Powerbait, the salmon egg red variety tries to accomplish the same thing.
 Its entire goal is to imitate salmon eggs in the wild and get aggressive trout to munch down.

 What makes this variety different is the red rather than the orange presentation.
 Depending on the geographic location and species of fish, the eggs will vary slightly in color.
 Although it might seem minute, the difference is important to consider.

 Now, this will take a little bit of research on your part, but find out what your local eggs look like and do your best to resemble them.
 Thankfully, Powerbait carries two main egg colorways that can be molded to fit the color as well as you can.

 Garlic Powerbait is a fascinating one for several reasons.
 Firstly, garlic is actually referencing the color and not the scent.
 On first look, it seems that garlic would be the scent.
 This is because other areas of fishing use garlic scent a lot.
-For example, many bass anglers love to use garlic-scented craws or other soft plastics to get those fish to bite.
+For example, many bass anglers love to use garlic-scented crawls or other soft plastics to get those fish to bite.
 This is not the case with Powerbait.

 The garlic denotes the color and uses the natural scent formula used in most of their doughs.
 All of that considered, it does look like garlic!
 The beige shine does resemble garlic.

 Trout probably don’t just eat raw garlic, but there is something about this color that gets the job done.
 It is a natural color that sticks out in the water that isn’t overly stained or clear.
-Although it could blend in depending on the water color, it can be very fruitful in some situations.
+Although it could blend in depending on the watercolor, it can be very fruitful in some situations.

 Here are some of the best Powerbait for fishing for trout!
 When trying to land that trophy fish, the presentation’s color has a bigger impact than you may think.
 Trout won’t just eat anything that falls in front of their face, so use the information above to elevate your fishing experience to the next level!
-Here were the best Powerbait colors for trout!
+Here are the best Powerbait colors for stocked trout!